academe/OmniPay-Payone/README.md

 # References

 * https://github.com/fjbender/simple-php-integration
-  A write-up showing how the ONEPAY intergratino works.
+  A write-up showing how the PAYONE integration works.
   Some great background information.